pwotato/PreMID-SoundCloud/README.md

 # PreMID-SoundCloud
 **Tweaked SoundCloud discord presence for PreMID**

-I take no credit for this!
+I take no credit for this (or care about it,  just using this to store it)

 All credits to original owners